-“We try and reply to every message within half an hour, sending basic information on the availability of choices,” said Aleksandra Lempp, a volunteer with Ciocia Basia who asked that her last name not be used for privacy reasons.
+“We try and reply to every message within half an hour, sending basic information on the availability of choices,” said Aleksandra, a volunteer with Ciocia Basia who asked that her last name not be used for privacy reasons.

 The organization is solely run by volunteers, mostly German and Polish women of all ages.
-“This is my office,” said Lempp, pointing to her phone when we met in a café in Schöneberg, in southwest Berlin in June.
+“This is my office,” said Aleksandra, pointing to her phone when we met in a café in Schöneberg, in southwest Berlin in June.
 “This is where everything happens,” she said, scrolling through Ciocia Basia’s Facebook page.

-Lempp, a sociology student who grew up in Poland, became politicized about the country's regressive reproductive health landscape in 2016, in Berlin, where she had moved for higher education.
+Aleksandra, a sociology student who grew up in Poland, became politicized about the country's regressive reproductive health landscape in 2016, in Berlin, where she had moved for higher education.
 The so-called Black Protests had broken out in Poland, as an unsparing riposte to proposed legislation calling for a near-complete ban on abortion.
-At a solidarity demonstration organized by Ciocia Basia, Lempp decided to offer her services as a Polish interpreter.
+At a solidarity demonstration organized by Ciocia Basia, Aleksandra decided to offer her services as a Polish interpreter.

 Agencja Gazeta/Jedrzej Nowicki/Reuters

 “Before that, I thought in stereotypes.
 I thought abortions were sought by teenagers who didn’t use contraception.
 Now, I realize that people from all ages, walks of life and classes do it,” she said.

 Take the case of a 38-year-old Polish woman who came to Berlin with her 18-year-old son.
 When the mother discovered that she was pregnant, she was certain she did not want to have another child.
 She confided in her son who then found out about Ciocia Basia when his mother was too shaken to act.